We offer a flexible range of legal advice and services for executors and/or beneficiaries in and around London relating to probate.

 The final stage of the executor’s duties is the distribution of the estate.
 This involves complying with the will regarding any specific gifts and paying out legacies after completing the estate accounts and paying any debts and/or Inheritance Tax.
 This is unfortunately often the time when family probate feuds arise.

 Perhaps one individual named in the will didn’t get as much of a legacy as he or she was expecting or is left out of the will completely.
 Disputes also often arise about delays in estate administration by executors or where the executors are compelled by the will to retain assets on trust or have discretion to invest, effectively acting as trustees also

 Another common problem which can arise at the point of distribution is when unknown relatives or friends are named in the will and, subsequently, need to be traced in order to be given what is rightfully theirs.

 When someone dies without having written a will, or their will has been revoked for some reason then they are deemed to have died intestate.
 They have therefore not formally chosen who their assets should be given to, therefore a set of rules known as the Intestacy Rules apply.

 These rules are contained in the Administration of Estates Act 1925.

 No 2 situations are the same – some estates are relatively straightforward and a formal grant may not be needed, others are highly complex, involving trusts, many different assets, difficulties with finding information or people who are beneficiaries.
 In some situations, relationships between relatives also cause issues.
-In some situations, we can offer a fixed fee service aimed mainly at support to ensure paperwork is done correctly and to take some time pressure or stress , way.
+In many situations, we can offer a fixed fee service, either a straight fee or percentage of the estate value, aimed mainly at support to ensure paperwork is done correctly and to take some time pressure or stress , way.
 In other situations, where estate administration will clearly be complex or take a long time, we offer competitive hourly rates and highly experienced, specialist legal advice.

 If you are an executor or an administrator of an estate and need probate solicitors in North London or London generally, please do get in touch.